shabtronic/PiZero-FlashCom/README.md

 You need to put serial.h in circle-master/include/circle and serial.cpp into circle-master/lib.
 The flashcom server will then be available to all your projects.

-Then you just need to create Logger with serial device
+Then you just need to create Logger with serial device, if you want debug output routed to FlashCom.
 ```
 if (bOK)
 		{